webtempest/meteor-accounts-ui-bootstrap-3/README.md

 Localization
 -------------

 The default language is English, but this package also comes with Spanish translations built in.
-If you want to change the language to spanish run the following from the client:
+If you want to change the language to Spanish run the following from the client:

 ```javascript
 accountsUIBootstrap3.setLanguage('es_ES');